ibadetazemi/Statistical-Modelling-Project-/README.md

 Build a regression model using Python’s statsmodels module that demonstrates a relationship between the number of bikes in a particular location and the characteristics of the POIs in that location.
 Interpret results.
 Expand on the model output, and derive insights from your model.
 Stretch: can you think of a way to turn the above regression problem into a classification one?
 Without coding, can you sketch out how you would cast the problem specifically, and lay out your approaches?
 Complete the model_building.ipynb notebook to demonstrate how you executed the tasks above.

 ## Results
-(fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)
+(Fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model: The coverage that I found is that the people in NYC use citibikes quite often and for long periods at a time.)

 ## Challenges
 (Some challenges that I faced was that the Jupyter Notebook kept glitching and had to re-start kernel numerous times another issue is that creating an environment was glitching as well.)